Moguri/BlenderPanda/docs/getting_started.rst

 Installing the Addon
 ^^^^^^^^^^^^^^^^^^^^

-After dependencies downloaded and setup, it is time to install the addon itself.
+After dependencies are downloaded and setup, it is time to install the addon itself.
 GitHub's Download ZIP option does not support git submodules, which are used by BlenderPanda to bring in the `BlenderRealtimeEngineAddon <https://github.com/Kupoman/BlenderRealtimeEngineAddon>`_.
 This makes `git <https://git-scm.com/>`_ the recommended way to grab the addon.
 In the future, packaged releases will be made that will not require git.